quickemu-project/quickemu/docs/quickemu_conf.1.md

      - smbd:     On guest: smb://10.0.2.4/qemu

-If using a Windows guest, right-click on "This PC", click "Add a network location", and paste this address, removing `smb:` and replacing forward slashes with backslashes (in this example `\\10.0.2.4\qemu`).
+If using a Windows guest, right-click on “This PC”, click “Add a network location”, and paste this address, removing `smb:` and replacing forward slashes with backslashes (in this example `\\10.0.2.4\qemu`).

 #### SPICE WebDAV 🐧 🪟

 - TBD

 #### VirtIO-9P 🐧 🍏

 - TBD

 ### Networking